Python-Test-Engineer/PYTHON-TEST-FRAMEWORK/TEST_SUITE_01/README.md

 - There are a number of test templates from various sources and include a wide range of PyTest features as well as a sectiion on MOCKING, (05_mocks_patch).
 - Acknowledgements and links to YT videos and other resources are cited.

-## To set up
+## Installation

+- git clone repo
 - cd TEST_SUITE_01
+- install instructions in README.md gut are:
+- cd TEST_SUITE_01
 - create virtual env (python -m venv venv then activate .\venv\Scripts\activate for Windows).
-- pip install -r requirements_TEST_SUITE_01.txt
+- `python -m pip install -r requirements_TEST_SUITE_01.txt`
-- dont forget *playwright install* as this loads browsers etc for Playwright.
-- *python -m pytest* - this will ensure all paths are found if *pytest* itself does not work.
+- `python -m pytest` - this will ensure all paths are found if *pytest* itself does not work.
-- *python -m pytest --headed* to see browsers for playwright and you can use the --headed when running all tests.
-Playwright default is headless.